anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # History of Changes [RFC Editor: please delete] {#app_history}

 Proof of Concept Code available

+From IETF draft 05 -> IETF draft 06:

+* Update of list of reviewers
+* Issue #67, shortened the pledge endpoints to prepare for constraint deployments
+* Included table for new endpoints on the registrar in the overview of the registrar-agent

 From IETF draft 04 -> IETF draft 05: